alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 date:   2015-09-28 23:14:00 -0800
 ---

+Outline:
+    The goal is to tie the personal stories into the greater reasoning of how I feel about grad school.
+It makes most sense to do stories chronologically, and that should guide the general passages.
+    - Beginning, where I don't know what research is like
+    - Starting research for first time.
+Imposter feelings, trying to keep up.
+    - Middle section.
+Don't have the time, too busy, too much work.
+    - Get some interesting data.
+    - End: go to a group meeting, actually understand most of it.
+Book ends the first group meeting I go to?
+    - Or, I can book end with my final talk with the professor.

+    General passages:
+    - Imposter syndrome.
+    - The work/feeling of always having more to do.
+    - Potential impact between industry and grad school.
+(This can probably be expanded into reasons between the two.)

+    I don't want this to be fully negative, and want to fit in reasons to do a PhD.
+It's hard to figure out where.

+Potential vignettes:
+- First day in the lab (at start of the semester)
+- First day in the lab (for real)
+    - Includes first talk
+- Weekly catchup with a small group, after having done no work.
+- First meeting with grad student

 Internal response: *Oh god, I have no idea.
 Oh jeez, oh jeez, can I defer this decision?
 Yes?
 Okay, let's do that.*

 External response: "Well, I have mixed feelings about it."

-vignettes:
-- First day in the lab (at start of the semester)
-- First day in the lab (for real)
-    - Includes first talk
-- Weekly catchup with a small group, after having done no work.
-- First meeting with grad student

 \*\*\*
 {: .centered}